 The Township Clerk is responsible for conducting all Township, County, State, Federal and School Elections held in West Bloomfield Township as well as for voter registration.

-Please see links below for all pertinent election information.
+Please see the links below for all pertinent election information.

 Voter Precinct Maps & Sample Ballots

-To register to vote, you must be at least 17.5 years old and must be a citizen of the United States, a resident of the Township/City you wish to vote in, and registered to vote at least thrity (30) days prior to the election in which you wish to vote; however, to vote, you must also be at least 18 years of age on or before election day.
+To register to vote, you must be at least 17.5 years old and must be a citizen of the United States, a resident of the Township/City you wish to vote in, and not serving a sentence in jail or prison.
+However, in order to vote, you must also be at least 18 years of age on or before election day.

-If you would like an absentee ballot, you can call the Clerk's Office (248-451-4848) to have an application mailed to you or fill out Absentee Ballot Application and return by mail, fax (248) 682-3788, or deliver to the Clerk's Office as stated on the bottom of the form.
-Yes, you can use the Township Drop Box next to the Postal Box at Town Hall 24 hours a day, 7 days a week.
+If you would like an absentee ballot, you can call the Clerk's Office at 248-451-4848 to have an application mailed to you, or fill out an Absentee Ballot Application and return by mail, fax (248) 682-3788, or deliver to the Clerk's Office as stated on the bottom of the form.
+For your convenience, it is also available to use the Township Drop Box next to the Postal Box at Town Hall 24 hours a day, 7 days a week.